AlextheYounga/us-federal-code/usc/title-34-crime-control-and-law-enforcement/subtitle-iii-prevention-of-particular-crimes/chapter-301-computer-crimes-and-intellectual-property-crimes/frontmatter.md

 30105.
 Additional funding for resources to investigate and prosecute intellectual property crimes and other criminal activity involving computers.

 30106.
 Annual reports.

+30107.
+Local law enforcement grants for enforcement of cybercrimes.

+30108.
+National Resource Center grant.

+30109.
+National strategy, classification, and reporting on cybercrime.